rundeck/rundeck/docs/en/api/rundeck-api.md

 * `asUser` : specifies a username identifying the user who ran the job.
 Requires `runAs` permission.
 * `option.OPTNAME`: Option value for option named `OPTNAME`.
 If any `option.OPTNAME` parameters are specified, the `argString` value is ignored.
+* `failedNodes` : `false` to run on the same nodes as the original execution, `true`or empty to run only on failed nodes.